Kodular/Documentation/docs/components/monetization/advertising/leadbolt.md

 {>>Returns `boolean`<<}

-Use this block after loading an ad to check whether it's ready to show.
+_Use this block after loading an ad to check whether it's ready to show._

 ### LoadNetworkAd

 [[Method('LeadBolt', 'LoadNetworkAd', false)]]

-Use this block to load a Network ad.
+_Use this block to load a Network ad._

 ### LoadRewardedAd

 [[Method('LeadBolt', 'LoadRewardedAd', false)]]

-Use this block to load a Rewarded Video ad.
+_Use this block to load a Rewarded Video ad._

 ### ShowNetworkAd

 [[Method('LeadBolt', 'ShowNetworkAd', false)]]

-Use this block after LoadNetworkAd to show the loaded ad.
+_Use this block after LoadNetworkAd to show the loaded ad._

 ### ShowRewardedAd

 [[Method('LeadBolt', 'ShowRewardedAd', false)]]

-Use this block after LoadRewardedAd to show the loaded ad.
+_Use this block after LoadRewardedAd to show the loaded ad._

 ## Properties

 ### API Key

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('LeadBolt', 'API Key')]]